 The Importance of Sleep

 You may have been directed to this page because you, or someone you know, has difficulty sleeping, or you are looking to improve your general wellbeing.
-Matthew Walker tells us "sleep is not an optional luxury - it is mother nature's life support system!"
+Matthew Walker tells us "Sleep is not an optional luxury - it is mother nature's life support system!"
 While this can help us to prioritise sleep as part of a healthy life, it isn't necessarily helpful when you are struggling to sleep (insomnia).
 We hope this page highlights that you are not alone.
-Hopefully there are some ideas on this page which may be supportive in improving your sleep patterns.
-If you are really struggling, despite trying some things discussed here, it can be helpful to discuss this with your GP team.
+Hopefully there are some ideas here which may be supportive in improving your sleep patterns.
+Just start where you are and see if some small changes can help with your longer term sleep pattern.
+If you are really struggling, despite trying some of these things discussed, it can be helpful to discuss this with your primary care team.

-There are some medical conditions that can contribute to altered sleep patterns and behaviour too.
+There are some medical conditions (not covered here) that can contribute to altered sleep patterns and behaviour too.

 Dr Spielman talks about factors as: